 Many governments have very kind healthcare subsidies for dialysis that can translate into the patient paying much less for dialysis than for kidney transplantation, but that does not mean dialysis is cheaper or better and, as exposed before, eventually your health, quantity and quality of life can ‘pay’ for that…you can be ‘taxed’ heavily if choosing the apparently ‘economical’ option and later you will end up paying more money to treat complications or having more difficulties to sustain an income; as kidney transplantation provides also the best opportunity for financial rehabilitation than dialysis.

-So, dialysis is a bridge before kidney transplantation (while all the workup and procedures are arranged) or a second best option if transplantation is not possible.
+So, dialysis is a bridge before kidney transplantation (while all the workup and procedures are arranged) or a second-best option if transplantation is not possible.

-In my experience, patients on dialysis who decided to follow the medical recommendations, the diet and fluid restrictions and to live a more active and frugal life, tend to live longer and better with less complications than patients who choose otherwise.
-So, even if kidney transplantation is not possible, still patient’s health can be maintained as best as possible but requires patient commitment to self-care.
+In my experience, patients on dialysis who decided to follow the medical recommendations, the diet and fluid restrictions and to live a more active and frugal life, tend to live longer and better with fewer complications than patients who choose otherwise.
+So, even if kidney transplantation is not possible, still patient’s health can be maintained as best as possible but requires a patient commitment to self-care.

 Kidney transplantation is a beautiful experience and the costs are a huge investment (investment means good spending of money) in your health and your wellbeing and the well-being of your family.

-For me, kidney transplantation is the best method to hold families together for the longest in the fittest and possibly happiest way, in comparison to dialysis because of the bond plus the medical benefits including the chances for a longer and healthier life.
+For me, kidney transplantation is the best method to hold families together for the longest in the fittest and possibly happiest way, in comparison to dialysis because of the bond plus the medical benefits including the chances for longer and healthier life.
 And that is invaluable.